Finding a successful career does not always require a four-year degree, sometimes you only need an apprenticeship

 Thomas Brown began his journey to the fabrication industry by studying Industrial Engineering at the University of Arkansas Pine Bluff.
 A drive to learn more lead him to taking classes at Symbol Training Institute.
 He said, “My influence to pursue a career in the fabrication industry came from wanting to learn more.
 I wanted to be more skilled and become more marketable.”
 Brown gained certifications from Symbol Training Institute in lathe and mill operations, along with quality control.

 Symbols Training Institute works hand-in-hand with employers to help place students in needed positions within manufacturing.
 To achieve this, they host job fairs to connect students with employers seeking skilled workers.
-While attending one of the institute’s job fairs, Shaikh, Luna and Brown all met Mark Dilling.
-After meeting Dilling, they all knew that an apprenticeship would be an advantageous opportunity for their future by advancing their skills.
+While attending one of the institute’s job fairs, Shaikh, Luna and Brown all met with Mazak.
+After meeting, they all knew that an apprenticeship would be an advantageous opportunity for their future by advancing their skills.

 While three of the apprentices discovered the Mazak apprenticeship program through a career fair, Omar Avitia and Bre Barnett found their way to Mazak’s apprenticeship by already being a part of the Mazak team.